 The scientific name apparently derives from the sailor who took the fruit in 1793 from the country to the Royal Botanical Gardens in Kew, England; Captain William Bligh and the common name from the West African name Akye fufo.

-Jamaican Vomiting Sickness was first labelled in 1904 and as we mentioned earlier is caused by Hypolgycin, this poison is named after the way its causes hypoglycaemia, which is a severe lowering of blood-sugar levels.
+Jamaican Vomiting Sickness was first labeled in 1904 and as we mentioned earlier is caused by Hypolgycin, this poison is named after the way it causes hypoglycemia, which is a severe lowering of blood sugar levels.

 The mortality rate at one stage reached 80% before treatments were found, now the rate is much less, from 1989-91 there were just six deaths.

 This is a Sardinian sheep’s milk soft cheese that is left to ferment uncovered during its ‘ripening’ process so that flies are able to lay their eggs inside the cheese.

 These eggs are responsible for the fermentation, or the maggots inside to be exact.

 The problem is that when the maggots inside the cheese are dead and are ingested, they can cause severe illness by damaging the intestinal walls.